-Absence of tibia is a rare birth defect characterized by deficiency of the tibia while the other bones of the lower leg relatively intact.
+Absence of tibia is a rare birth defect characterized by a deficiency of the tibia while the other bones of the lower leg relatively intact.
 The deficiency may occur in one or both legs.
-Right side is more commonly affected [72%].
+The right side is more commonly affected [72%].
 Bilateral occurrence is found in about 30%.

-Absence of tibia could be isolated birth defect but is commonly part of part of a recognized syndrome such as Werner’s syndrome, tibial hemimelia-polysyndactyly-triphalangeal thumb syndrome, and CHARGE syndrome.
+The absence of tibia could be an isolated birth defect but is commonly part of part of a recognized syndrome such as Werner’s syndrome, tibial hemimelia-polysyndactyly-triphalangeal thumb syndrome, and CHARGE syndrome.

 Most isolated cases occur sporadically in people with no family history.

 Tibial hemimelia presents as a shortened leg with knee and ankle deformities.
 Varus in the ankle and a knee flexion contracture in the knee are can occur.
 There is a deficiency of collateral ligaments as well and this leads to instability of the joints due to a lack of collateral ligaments.